 Treat your Family to Chicken Scallopine

-This is one of my 30 minute meals, but don’t let that fool you.
+Don’t let the time making this chicken scallopine fool you.
 The chicken is moist and delicious and the pan sauce is worthy of sharing with guests.

 I always buy boneless skinless chicken breasts when they are on sale, so that I can pull them out for busy nights.
 This cut takes so little time to cook.
 It is perfect for a busy weeknight.
 The hardest part of this recipe is just pounding the chicken so that they will cook quickly, but some saran wrap and a meat tenderizer makes that easy.